Thechristinaq/osticket-prereqs/README.md

 Step 5: Renaming and Assigning Permissions
-<br> - In the C folder, click inetpub, wwwroot, osTicket, include, scroll down to ost-sampleconfig.php, change it to ost-config.php (delete the word sample)
+- In the C folder, click inetpub, wwwroot, osTicket, include, scroll down to ost-sampleconfig.php, change it to ost-config.php (delete the word sample)
-<br> - Once you have changed the name, right click into ost-config.php, click properties, advanced, disable inheritence, remove all inherited permissions from this object
+- Once you have changed the name, right click into ost-config.php, click properties, advanced, disable inheritence, remove all inherited permissions from this object
-<br> - In the same window, click add, select a principle, type everyone, click check names and ok, check all the boxes and click ok, apply, then ok
+- In the same window, click add, select a principle, type everyone, click check names and ok, check all the boxes and click ok, apply, then ok

 ![image](https://github.com/thechristinaq/osTicket---Prerequisites-and-Installation/assets/165831241/7a0ae5e2-32cf-4f04-a891-1984cbf339d8)